Quang00/qnscheduling/README.md

 If infeasible, the run exits early (no result CSVs are written for that run).

 ### Dynamic scheduler (`--scheduler dynamic`)
-- Online EDF-style dispatching as jobs arrive.
+- Online EDF-like with dynamic arrival.
 - Arrivals are periodic by default; if `--arrival-rate` is provided, arrivals follow a Poisson process.
-- Jobs may be deferred, retried, or dropped.
+- Can admit/schedule/defer/retry/drop.

 ### Status values (in `pga_results.csv`)
 - `completed`: generated required E2E EPR pairs within its budget time (PGA)